SkylineCommunications/dataminer-docs/connector-help/connector_help/Verizon_WM_Collectors.md

 ## How to use

-**As this connector is strictly a system driver, it requires no user interaction.**
+**As this connector is strictly a system connector, it requires no user interaction.**